 (a) Level of Funding: To date, \$77 million have been awarded under the formula grant program.
 In the first year of the program, \$9.25 million was available to the States; \$24.5 million in FY 76 and \$43.3 million in FY 77.
 These figures represent considerably less funds than were anticipated by the States.
 The limited funding coupled with the Act's requirements have had a great impact on State's participation as well as on compliance with the deinstitutionalization requirement.
 Those States which have elected not to participate in the Act cite limited funding and extensive requirements as key factors in their decision not to participate.
 Those states which are participating have continually voiced their concern over the problem of revamping the juvenile justice system with such a small amount of resources.
-For example, one State estimated that the cost of meeting the requirements of deinstitutionalization and separation could cost one hundred times the amount of Federal funds which participation in the Act would bring into the state.
+For example, one State estimated that the cost of meeting the requirements of deinstitutionalization and separation in the Act would bring into the state.
 For many states, the \$200,000 minimum allocation required under the Act has become the maximum.
-In fact, in FY 77, 13 states received the \$200,000 allocation, and 8 more received less than \$500,000.
+In fact, in FY 77, 13 states received the \$200,000 allocation, and S more received less than \$500,000.